Skip to content

 }

-• line 15: the structure using stream = new StreamReader(...) is a convenience feature that eliminates the need to explicitly close the stream after use.
-The stream is closed automatically as soon as you exit the scope of the using block.
+• line 15: the structure using flux=new StreamReader(...) is a facility to avoid having to explicitly close the stream after it has been used.
+This is done automatically as soon as you leave the scope of the using.

-• line 15: the file being read is named infos.txt.
-Since this is a relative path, it will be searched for in the execution directory displayed by line 8.
-If it is not found, an exception will be thrown and handled by the try/catch block.
+• line 15: the file read is called infos.txt.
+As it is a relative name, it will be searched for in the execution directory displayed by line 8.
+If it's not there, an exception will be thrown and handled by try / catch.

 12620:0:0